tulibraries/funcake_dags/README.md

 - Docker-Compose: 1.27+

 **Airflow Variables**

-These variable are initially set in the `variables.json` file.
+These variables are initially set in the `variables.json` file.
 Variables for this project are primarily handled by the PA Digital team.
 They will be the ones to add or update variables as needed.
-Variables are listed in [variables.json](variables.json)
+Variables are listed in [variables.json](variables.json).

 **Airflow Connections**
 - `SOLRCLOUD`: An HTTP Connection used to connect to SolrCloud.
 - `AIRFLOW_S3`: An AWS (not S3 with latest Airflow upgrade) Connection used to manage AWS credentials (which we use to interact with our Airflow Data S3 Bucket).
 - `AIRFLOW_CONN_SLACK_WEBHOOK`: Slack failure notifications
 - `FUNCAKE_SLACK_WEBHOOK`: Slack success notifications

 ## Local Development

-This project uses the UNIX `make` command to build, run, stop, configure, and test Funcake DAGS for local development.
+This project uses the UNIX `make` command to build, run, stop, configure, and test DAGS for local development.
 Steps to get started follow.

 ### Up and running